Edmonton Infill: What is it and Why Do We Need it?

 Giving Edmonton home buyers quicker access to more amenities

-Overall, the Edmonton infill project presents great new opportunities for the city and both its existing and new residents.
-It has achieved a remarkable progress to date.
+Overall, the Edmonton infill project presents excellent new opportunities for the city and its existing and new residents.
+It has achieved remarkable progress to date.
 There are over 8,400 new Edmonton homes built as part of it.
-You can easily find out if any of them is available for sale.
+You can easily find out if any of them are available for sale.

 (There are also several benefits to buying a home in the winter, which makes now a good time to start your search!
 Read about what makes the timing right in this post)

 Click here to use our comprehensive Edmonton real estate search tool to find what you're looking for.